MCamp859/hello-world/RSDC-09Sep22/README.md

 road work, pedestrians, children crossing, no passing of heavy vehicles, etc.

 >**Disclaimer**\
 This proof of concept demonstration shows how to use Edge Insights for Fleet middleware.
 This model is provided for demonstration purposes only.
 We strongly recommend developers use an appropriate model validated for their context of use.
 In this example, one model detects Road Signs visible to a vehicles’ front-facing camera, and another classifies/recognizes those Signs.
-The proof of concept demonstration also uploads JPEG snapshots of video frames containing signs to AWS cloud servers, to validate that detection events have been triggered accurately.
+The proof of concept demonstration also uploads JPEG snapshots of video frames containing signs to Amazon Web Services* (AWS*) cloud servers, to validate that detection events have been triggered accurately.

 Select **Configure & Download** to download the reference implementation and the software listed below.